cafebazaar/blacksmith/docs/UnderTheHood.md

 ## DHCP/ProxyDHCP

 The first thing a PXE ROM does is request a configuration through DHCP, waiting for a DHCP reply that includes PXE vendor options.
-The normal way of providing these options is to edit your DHCP server's configuration to provide them to clients that identify themselves as PXE clients.
-Unfortunately, reconfiguring your network's DHCP server is tedious at best, and impossible if you DHCP server is built into a consumer router, or managed by someone else.

-Pixiecore instead uses a feature of the PXE specification called _ProxyDHCP_.
-As you might guess from the name, ProxyDHCP is not a proxy at all (yeah, the PXE spec is like that), but a second DHCP server that only provides PXE configuration.

-When the PXE ROM sends out a `DHCPDISCOVER`, it gets two replies back: one containing network configuration from the primary DHCP server, and one containing only PXE DHCP options from the ProxyDHCP server.
-The PXE firmware combines the two, and continues as if the primary server had provided all the configuration.
+At this step, we try to get the assined `Machine` for the given hardware address (mac), or create a new one, and pass the ip and the pxe params to the PXE Rom.

+Pixiecore has implemented a ProxyDHCP, which can co-exist with the current DHCP server in the network.
+As it was a case for us, we have changed it to a normal DHCP server.

 ## PXE

+(TODO: As we're not using ProxyDHCP, can we optimse this step in our code?
+Although this step takes less than a second in our experiments.)

 In theory, you'd expect the ProxyDHCP server to just provide a TFTP server IP and a filename to the PXE firmware, and it would proceed to